-Mr Rich and Mrs Comins work hard to ensure that we are ready for Upper Key Stage 2.
-We're now preparing ourselves to be role models to the younger children, but also ready to learn.
-We have a ‘can-do’ attitude towards our work.
+In Upper Key Stage 2, the children are now preparing themselves to be role models for the younger children.
+We have a ‘can-do’ attitude towards our work and learning.

-Regular reading at home and school will be encouraged along with an emphasis on learning times tables and the spelling of key words.
+Regular reading at home and school will be encouraged - after all reading is the foundation for all other learning to take place from.
+We will also have an emphasis on learning times tables and the spelling of key words.

-Mr Rich and Mrs Comins and the children promise to work hard so that we are able to be the best we can be!
+Mr Rich, Mrs Miles and the children promise to work hard so that we are able to be the best we can be!